2. MemoToken Utility & Economic Model

 Interpreting MSI

 MSI serves two roles.
-First, it is a public transparency metric — published continuously so market participants can assess whether activity is utility-driven or speculative.
-Second, it governs discretionary wallet operations in Phase 3:
+First, it is a public transparency metric — published continuously so market participants can assess the ecosystem's utility-to-speculation balance.
+Second, it governs automated Phase 3 wallet operations:

-• MSI < 1, price stable or rising → Speculative conditions; Reserve Wallet sells MMT into the pool, capturing USDC into the Treasury
+• MSI < 1, price stable or rising → Speculative conditions; Reserve Wallet sells MMT into the pool (up to 0.25% of pool per day), capturing USDC into the Treasury.
+Price direction is determined by comparing current price to the price 24 hours prior.

-• MSI < 1, price falling → Both wallets hold — no action taken
+• MSI < 1, price falling or indeterminate → Both wallets hold — no action taken.
+When price direction cannot be clearly determined from the 24-hour lookback, the Reserve Wallet defaults to holding.

 4.2 Three-Phase Market Evolution